-Medical record audits/reviews are performed annually on a sample of randomly chosen PCPs contracted for the plans' managed care products for Medicare Advantage networks.
+Medical record audits/reviews are performed annually on a %age of randomly chosen PCPs contracted for the plans' managed care products for Medicare Advantage networks.
 For purposes of medical record audits/reviews, a PCP is defined as family medicine, general medicine, internal medicine, pediatrics and obstetrics/gynecology (when acting as a PCP).
 A random sampling of these PCPs is identified in the current year and abstracted from the HEDIS® data collection process.
-See "Medical Record Criteria" listed below.